About Africa-FINGERS

 Africa-FINGERS unites research and community engagement to prevent dementia through practical, multi-faceted strategies.

-Where we Work
+Where We Work

-Kenya (Nairobi & Kilifi County)
+Kenya (Nairobi & Kilifi Counties)

 Nigeria (Lagos, Anambra, Ibadan and Yobe)